ChristopheCVB/TouchPortalPluginSDK/README.md

 }
 ```

-- Otherwise, call your actions manually in the `onReceive(JsonObject jsonMessage)` method
+- Otherwise, call your actions manually in the `onReceived(JsonObject jsonMessage)` method

 ```java
 public class MyTouchPortalPlugin extends TouchPortalPlugin implements TouchPortalPlugin.TouchPortalPluginListener {
     // ...

     public void onReceived(JsonObject jsonMessage) {
         // Check if ReceiveMessage is an Action if (ReceivedMessageHelper.isTypeAction(jsonMessage)) {